 The coat is short, straight and dense.
 Regular brushing and combing of the soft, flat, medium-length coat is all that is required to keep it in excellent condition.
 It is important to check for burrs and tangles, and to give extra care when the dog is shedding.
 Bathe or dry shampoo only when necessary.
 Trim the hair on the bottom of the feet and clip the nails.
 This breed is an average shedder.

-Prone to hip dysplasia, bitches are prone to false pregnancies.
-It tends to gain weight easily, be careful not to overfeed the dog.
+Prone to hip dysplasia.
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
+Bitches are prone to false pregnancies.
+It tends to gain weight easily, so be careful not to overfeed the dog.
 To minimize the risk of your Setter developing any hereditary health issues, you should buy a dog from a reputable breeder.